Life in Trump’s Cabinet: Perks, pestering, power, putdowns

 “Knock it off,” Trump said at the end of the April meeting.

-With that terse yet mild reprimand, Pruitt retained his job despite the long run of bad headlines he’s generated for a series of questionable ethical moves.
+With that terse yet mild reprimand, Pruitt retained his job — for a few more months, as it turned out — despite the long run of negative stories he had generated for a series of questionable ethical moves.
 The incidents number more than a dozen, including renting a lobbyist’s Capitol Hill home at below-market rate, spending millions on security and travel, and using government staff to try to get his wife a fast-food chicken franchise.

-Congressional Democrats, some influential Republicans and even much of the West Wing, including chief of staff John Kelly, have urged Trump to fire Pruitt.
-But the president so far has refused, believing that Pruitt’s effectiveness on the job outweighs his personal transgressions.
+Congressional Democrats, some influential Republicans and even much of the West Wing, including chief of staff John Kelly, had long urged Trump to fire Pruitt.
+But the president kept him on for months, believing that Pruitt’s effectiveness on the job outweighed his personal transgressions.

 Trump berated his first health and human services secretary, Tom Price, for a series of misstatements last year that the president felt was complicating the administration’s push to repeal President Barack Obama’s health care law, according to a former administration official.
 Price was later fired amid his own ethical scandal involving spending hundreds of thousands in taxpayer dollars on private travel.

-Note: This story has been corrected to show Chao had an angry exchange with protesters on the campus of Georgetown University, not outside a restaurant.